H1ghfield/Minitest-Linux-AP/README.md

 <h2>Part "b"</h2>
 <p>If the user chooses option "b"</p>
 <p>User provides the full path of the directory they would like to check a file in.
-A command shows what files and directories there are in the provided path.
+A command coded in the script shows what files and directories there are in the provided path.
 User inputs the filename and gets the output if it exists or not.</p><br>

 ``` shell
 if [ $keuze = "b" ]; then